ForgeFlow/ao-odoo/ao_mrp/README.rst

 * The menu "Bill of Material Components" should allow to import BOM components.
 * Add to the stock move form view a link to the manufacturing order.
 * Sort Manufacturing Orders by ID (descending).
-* Show the the qty pending to produce when printing MO.
+* Show the qty pending to produce when printing MO.
 * Add a "Manufacturing Read Only" Security group.
 * New customized report for manufacturing orders: *Production Order (AO)*.
 * Add a field "Assigned To" tracked in chatter.